Get started with the LeanIX GraphQL API.

 GraphQL is a query language for APIs that allows clients to request precisely the data they need.
 It was developed by Facebook to provide a more efficient and flexible alternative to traditional REST APIs.
 To learn more about GraphQL, visit the GraphQL site.

-The LeanIX GraphQL API adheres to the October 2021 specification for GraphQL.
+The SAP LeanIX GraphQL API adheres to the October 2021 specification for GraphQL.

 GraphQL Basics

-To learn the basics of GraphQL, read our guides:
+To learn the basics of GraphQL, see the following:

 For comprehensive information about GraphQL, refer to the GraphQL documentation.